ym001/distancia/docs/matrixDistance.rst

 These methods are based on matrix factorizations like NMF (Non-negative Matrix Factorization) or PCA (Principal Component Analysis).

 46. `Non-negative Matrix Factorization (NMF)`_  : Compares matrices based on their factorizations into non-negative components.
-#. `Principal Component`_  : Measures the distance between two matrices by comparing their principal components (from PCA).
+#. `Principal Component Comparator`_  : Measures the distance between two matrices by comparing their principal components (from PCA).